 In 2007, Assyriologist Michael Jursa, deciphered a cuneiform tablet in the British Museum that contained a reference to a Babylonian rab- sārîs (Chief Eunuch) named Nabu-sharrussu-ukin, who paid a sum of gold to a temple in Babylon.
 It reads, “(Regarding) 1.5 minas (0.75 kg) of gold, the property of Nabu-sharrussu-ukin, the chief eunuch, which he sent via Arad-Banitu the eunuch to [the temple] Esangila…Month XI, day 18, year 10 [of] Nebuchadnezzar, king of Babylon”9

-Nabu-sharrussu-ukin transliterated into English becomes Nebo-Sarsekim10 and according to Jeremiah 39:3, this Nebo-Sarsekim was the Chief Eunuch who was serving Nebuchadnezzar during the fall of Jerusalem in 587 BC The discovery of an obscure biblical person caused Dr. Irving Finkel, of the Departmen of the Middle East in the British Museum to exclaim, “This is a fantastic discovery, a world-class find.
+Nabu-sharrussu-ukin transliterated into English becomes Nebo-Sarsekim10 and according to Jeremiah 39:3, this Nebo-Sarsekim was the Chief Eunuch who was serving Nebuchadnezzar during the fall of Jerusalem in 587 BC The discovery of an obscure biblical person caused Dr. Irving Finkel, of the Department of the Middle East in the British Museum to exclaim, “This is a fantastic discovery, a world-class find.
 If Nebo-Sarsekim existed, which other lesser figures in the Old Testament existed?
 A throwaway detail in the Old Testament turns out to be accurate and true.”11

 The Nebo-Sarsekim Tablet not only confirms the biblical person mentioned by Jeremiah, it also affirms the title, Chief Eunuch, used in Daniel 1:3.
-According to Michael Jursa, references to the title “chief eunuch” are very rarely in the ancient sources.12 Thus, Daniel likely knew two chief eunuchs in Babylon, Ashphanez, who oversaw his training, and Nebo-Sarsekim, who held the role a decade later.
+According to Michael Jursa, references to the title “chief eunuch” are very rare in the ancient sources.12 Thus, Daniel likely knew two chief eunuchs in Babylon, Ashphanez, who oversaw his training, and Nebo-Sarsekim, who held the role a decade later.